matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 doing this program the way you would have with cells that you would change in place and locks.

+[Time 2:30:04]

 Because the immutability, it is kind of subtle.
 For instance, this `render`, it snapshotted the world.
 Well, it could not have if those cells, if those maps inside the cells were really changing.
 But they are not.
 They are getting swapped out.
 So when it scans the world, it captures maps that will never change.
 That scales up globally to the way you think about writing programs.
-When you know that your data can never change out from underneath you, everything is different.
+When you know your data can never change out from underneath you, everything is different.

-And there is still garbage collection for all of that.
+[Audience member: And there is still garbage collection for all of that.]

 Absolutely.